HXDU/Project-3-Mini-Challenge-3/README.md

 By checking the content, the earthquake happens around 2pm, Apr 6.
 Or at least the first strike comes at this hour.
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/earthquake_by_mesg_num.png)

-2. SentimentCount.csv
+2. SentimentCount.csv & Folder: SentiByHourByLoc
 To visualize the sentimental changes of published messages over time, we cut the data into multiple 1-hr trunk, then calculate the sentimental score for each hour.
 This file has the number of messages that are catergrized as positive, negative, and neutral for each hour.
-A line graph:
+Each file in the folder represents one neighborhood, the count is also calculated by hour.
+A line graph of the sentiment count of the whole city:
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/SentimentCount.png)

 ## Choropleth Map